Handley Page Halifax: Operational service

 In the second half of 1942, No. 35 Squadron and four other squadrons were selected to form the Pathfinder Force, later expanded to become No. 8 Group.
 Pathfinder crews flying the Halifax would mark routes and identify and mark targets for the Main Force.
-Effective marking greatly increased the accuracy and destructive power of Bomber Command.
-As a Pathfinder and Main Force aircraft, the Halifax was a core part of the bombing offensive against Germany and its Axis allies.
+Marking greatly increased the accuracy and destructive power of Bomber Command.
+As a Pathfinder and Main Force aircraft, the Halifax was a fundamental part of the bombing offensive against Germany and its Axis allies.

-By the end of 1943, No. 4 Group had been entirely equipped with the Halifax, and would continue to operate the aircraft until the end of the war.
+By the end of 1943, No. 4 Group had been equipped with the Halifax, and would continue to operate the aircraft until the end of the war.
 No. 6 Group, formed of Royal Canadian Air Force (RCAF) squadrons, also adopted the Halifax around the same time, and would go on to operate it in each of its 14 squadrons, although it was never solely equipped with the type.
-At its peak strength, Bomber Command operated a total of 76 Halifax-equipped squadrons.
+At its peak strength, Bomber Command operated 76 Halifax squadrons.